 Not achieved.
-There were 23 work-related accidents.
-There was only 1 work related accident with lost time hours and these lost time hours amounted to 0.0855% of total hours worked.
+There were 51 work-related accident versus 32 in the previous year.
+There was only 1 work related accident with lost time hours versus 1 in the previous year.
+The increase in the current year is related to an improved reporting system.